steakscience/steakscience/_posts/2018-11-16-this_whats_a_computer.md

 ---
 layout: this
 author: Nirawit Jittipairoj
 title:  This! – “What’s a Computer?”
-Edition
 date:   2018-11-16
 categories: 'this'
 thisID: this2
 image: /images/this/ipad.jpg
 ---